4DGT: Learning a 4D Gaussian Transformer Using Real-World Monocular Videos: Related Work

 \nbf{Large reconstruction models} Transformer-based 3D large reconstruction models (LRMs) have shown strong potential for learning high-quality 3D reconstruction from data, at the object level \cite{hong2023lrm,jiang2023consistent4d,pan2024efficient4d,xie2024sv4d,li2025lirm} and static scenes \cite{xie2024lrm,gslrm2024,ziwen2024long,xu2024grm}.
 LRMs can generate reconstructions in seconds from a few input views, achieving quality comparable to optimization-based neural methods.
 However, training LRMs requires large-scale multi-view supervision of the same instance, which is readily available in synthetic datasets or static scene captures, but remains scarce for real-world videos.

-Three recent efforts explored training transformers to predict time-dependent 3D-GS using animated synthetic data \cite{ren2024l4gm}, self-curated real-world internet videos \cite{liang2024feed} and street-level data \cite{yang2025storm}, making them the closest related works in motivation.
+Some recent efforts explored training transformers to predict time-dependent 3D-GS \camrdy{\cite{ren2024l4gm,liang2024feed,yang2025storm,qi2025predicting}} using animated synthetic data \cite{ren2024l4gm}, self-curated real-world internet videos \cite{liang2024feed} and street-level data \cite{yang2025storm}, making them the closest related works in motivation.
 In contrast to these methods, which predict time-dependent 3D-GS representations, our 4DGT offers a holistic 4D scene representation that captures geometry better and enables motion understanding capabilities lacking in prior approaches. \cite{yang2025storm} requires multi-camera input and only focuses on street-level scenes.
-Compared to training on synthetic data in \cite{ren2024l4gm}, our real-world training approach generalizes better to real-world scenes.
+Compared to training on synthetic data in \cite{ren2024l4gm}, our real-world training approach generalizes better to real-world scenes. \camrdy{Compared to B-Timer \cite{liang2024feed}, which adopts a per-frame Gaussian prediction pipeline, our method produces explicit dynamic Gaussians thus can model explicit motion, showing emergent capabilities like motion segmentation.
+Compared to Pred.
+3D Repr. \cite{qi2025predicting}, which adopts a tri-plane based implicit representation, our Gaussian model enables fast rendering after the feed-forward reconstructrion.}